 Aviationweb déjà vu Luchtvaart déjà vu

 PH-DFC SOCATA-GA TB-10 Tobago c/n 1586

 In November 2000, the Dutch Flight Academy was qualified by the Nederlandse Luchtvaart Autoriteit (NLA) as Flying Training Organisation (FTO) according to the JAR-FCL norms.
-DFA is based at Groningen Airport Eelde in the Netherlands and operates four SOCATA-GA TB-10 Tobago, two Piper Warrior and one Piper Turbo Arrow single-engine aircraft and three twin-engine Diamond DA-42 Twin Star aircraft.
-Next to thes aircrafts, DFA operates a high-tech AlSim flight simulator and an ALSIM DA-42 Twin Star simulator.
-A SIM Industries FTD 2A MMC simulator, an exact copy of a Boeing 737-800NG cockpit, is on order for delivery in September 2009.
-On 29 April 2001, the in 1993 built SOCATA TB-10 (ex G-BZRK, VH-YHD) was photographed on the tarmac.
+DFA was based at Groningen Airport Eelde in the Netherlands and operates four SOCATA-GA TB-10 Tobago, two Piper Warrior and one Piper Turbo Arrow single-engine aircraft and three twin-engine Diamond DA-42 Twin Star aircraft.
+Due to the noise-regulations, DFA has stationed some aircraft at Leer-Papenburg in Germany.
+Next to the aircraft, DFA operated a high-tech AlSim flight simulator; an ALSIM DA-42 Twin Star simulator and a SIM Industries FTD 2A MMC simulator, an exact copy of a Boeing 737-800NG cockpit.
+DFA ended her activities on 31 December 2014.

+Aviationweb déjà vu Luchtvaart déjà vu